Rainy day cooking projects for kids

-Ok so it might be cold outside, but we won't let that deter us from a bit of ice cream and we're pretty sure the kids won't either.
-Especially when they see the milk transform into ice cream in front of their eyes.
-Part science experiment, part recipe, there is no actual cooking involved which means it is great for all ages to get involved with – and it's a fun way to teach younger children about temperature too.
+So it might be raining outside, but we won't let that deter us from a bit of ice cream – and we're pretty sure the kids won't either.
+Especially when they see the milk transform into ice cream in front of their eyes!
+Part science experiment, part recipe, there is no actual cooking involved which means it is great for all ages to get involved with – and it's a fun way to teach younger children about temperature, too.
 Just try and ensure some of the sprinkles make it onto the ice cream...

 The science bit

 Under normal circumstances, water freezes at 0C.
 But adding salt to the ice lowers the temperature to -10C, meaning the milk freezes in minutes.

 For special treats, take a look our more of our kids' dessert recipes.